Skip to main content

 info

-As this table also contains all events for the product or service, it can also contain a lot of data.
-This can make this table slow to query.
-It is suggested to partition this table based on the event_name column and index this table based on the event_time column.
+Since this table also contains all events for the product or service, it can hold a lot of data.
+This can make the table slow to query.
+We suggest partitioning this table by the event_name column and indexing it by the event_time column.